Riyu44/NCBS-Workshop/README.md

 ```
 - **Understanding code** - UMAP (Uniform Manifold Approximation and Projection) is used to reduce the dimensionality of the data and visualize clusters in a 2D space.
 The DimPlot function generates a plot showing the spatial distribution of these clusters.
 UMAP helps in visualizing the complex high-dimensional data in a comprehensible manner, highlighting the relationships between different cell clusters.

+Seurat can help you find markers that define clusters via differential expression (DE).
+By default, it identifies positive and negative markers of a single cluster (specified in ident.1, ident.2), compared to all other cells.

 #### Marker Gene Identification
 ```r
 selected_filtered_genes <- subset(selected_markers, p_val_adj <= 0.5 & abs(avg_log2FC) >=1)